 This link to School on Open Street Map shows the school 7km north west of Lubumbashi railway station.

-This link opens in Google Earth if you have it installed.
+This link opens in Google Maps.

 Almost all schools in Congo are currently run by voluntary groups.
 The sisters of the Congregation of St Joseph are very active in Congo and have previously built a clinic and accommodation for the nursing staff in Chamalale.
 The sisters acquired land opposite the clinic for this school for local village children and for the children of refugee families.

 The school is developing a special curriculum designed to promote peace and reconciliation and staff work with the children and their families to put aside past differences and encourage mutual understanding and respect.